EvaSleva/Zodiac/README.md

 ### 2. IDEA Description

-The Zodiac App will offer a 2D dark sky environment that will present the user with one of 88 constellations.
-The user is geographically located in the centre of the Earth where only a small viewport of the sky is visible, which allows the user to scroll through in any Cartesian directions.
-The user will see the stars that constitute one constellation and will join the stars in the correct fashion that is associated to the Zodiac sign in question.
-Sound effects will be used and chords played for each correct star connection.
+The Zodiac App will offer a 3D dark sky environment that will present the user with one or more of the 12 main Zodiac constellations.
+The user is geographically located in the centre of the interface where only a viewport section of the sky is visible at any one time.
+The user will interact by touching stars to connect them in the correct fashion to join into a single constellation, and once completed the associated Zodiac sign illustration is displayed.
+Background ambient music and sound effects will be used for each correct star sequence connection and chords played once it is complete.

-"The brain is brilliant at joining up stars and seeing patterns - it is, of course, the same logic behind the popular children's puzzle of dot-to-dot.
-The constellations themselves are just such patterns but the term asterism is today taken as patterns of stars that are not constellations.
-They can be naked-eye objects, e.g. the Plough (Big Dipper), or telescopic/binocular ones e.g. the Coathanger.
-The stars can be unrelated chance alignments, e.g. Kemble’s Cascade, or part of a related cluster e.g. ET in NGC 457.
-There are probably many more out there waiting to be discovered – they really only become obvious when someone makes the connection and draws our attention to them.
-Oh and a good name helps too." (http://www.deep-sky.co.uk/asterisms.htm)
+### 3. SETUP INSTRUCTIONS

+* Requirements
+    - Microsoft Kinect device version 1 (1414)
+    - Processing software version 2.2.1 (to use SimpleOpenNI-1.96)
+    - Pure Data software (Pd-Extended 0.43.4)
+* Processing Libraries
+    - oscP5 | An Open Sound Control (OSC)
+    - SimpleOpenNI version 1.96

-### 3. REFERENCES
+### 4. REFERENCES

-* Star charts RA/DEC/MAG: http://www.midnightkite.com/index.aspx?AID=0&URL=StarChartFAQ
+* Star charts (RA/DEC/MAG) from The Department of Physics and Astronomy at Stephen F. Austin State University: http://www.midnightkite.com/index.aspx?AID=0&URL=StarChartFAQ
-* Load CSV data (http://observe.phy.sfasu.edu/SFAStarCharts/ExcelCharts/ConstellationLinesAll2002.xls) that contains:
+* RA/DEC/MAG CSV data (http://observe.phy.sfasu.edu/SFAStarCharts/ExcelCharts/ConstellationLinesAll2002.xls) that contains:
     - Zodiac codename
     - Magnitude
     - Converted RA/DEC coordinates (https://en.wikipedia.org/wiki/Right_ascension | https://en.wikipedia.org/wiki/Declination)
 * Background Image: http://www.samsung.com/global/galaxy/galaxy-tab-s2/images/galaxy-tab-s2_feature_your-pick.jpg
-* Zodiac Vectors for SVGs: http://www.freevectors.net/details/Zodiac
+* Zodiac Vectors for SVGs illustrations: http://www.freevectors.net/details/Zodiac